Robbie Crabtree

 Evidence matters.
 Belief decides.

-Investor conviction is what turns interest into action.
-It is the moment when the room stops asking whether a company is interesting and starts feeling that the company’s future is coherent enough, and compelling enough, to deserve capital.
+When I talk about investor conviction, I mean the moment when the room stops asking whether a company is interesting and starts feeling that the company’s future is coherent enough, and compelling enough, to deserve capital.

-Founders often assume conviction comes from more data.
+I see founders assume conviction comes from more data.
 In practice, data is only one part of it.
 Investors fund interpretations of reality.
 They back companies when the evidence, the market story, and the founder’s judgment all point in the same direction.
 If one of those pieces is weak, the room hesitates.

 That is why some companies with better metrics still lose to founders with stronger narrative clarity.
 The stronger founder is not gaming the room.
 They are making the room understand the company faster and with greater confidence.